IVSOP/petall/report/main.typ

 = Introduction

-A desenvolver um sistema de base de dados tal tal, como integrar isto num funcionamento seguro e user friendly
+//A desenvolver um sistema de base de dados tal tal, como integrar isto num funcionamento seguro e user friendly

-este projeto esta a desenvolver um sistema de base de dados que tem X caracteristicas
+//este projeto esta a desenvolver um sistema de base de dados que tem X caracteristicas

-é preciso perceber como é que se consegue integrar esta sistema de base de dados num funcionamento que seja seguro por um lado e agradavel de utilizar por outro
+//é preciso perceber como é que se consegue integrar esta sistema de base de dados num funcionamento que seja seguro por um lado e agradavel de utilizar por outro

-== Case Study
+= Case Study

-usar como caso de uso, uma comunidade de energia
+//usar como caso de uso, uma comunidade de energia

+Residential adoption of solar photovoltaic systems has increased significantly over the past few years.
+Although these households frequently produce surplus energy, a substantial portion of this energy is wasted due to limitations in storage or local consumption.
+Energy Communities address this inefficiency by enabling households to share excess production with other members, improving sustainability and reducing collective energy costs.

+However, sharing energy fairly within a community is non-trivial.
+Different households exhibit distinct production and consumption patterns, and a naive distribution mechanism may favor certain members disproportionately.
+For instance, users who consistently produce more energy could repeatedly contribute more than they receive, resulting in systematic unfairness.
+These fairness concerns motivate the need for transparent and auditable rules governing energy allocation.

+== Problem

+One straightforward solution to guaranteeing fairness is to make all production and consumption records publicly available.
+If every household can inspect every other household’s energy history, then each member can verify whether distributions were performed correctly and whether they have received an equitable share.

+While effective from a transparency perspective, this approach severely compromises privacy.
+Energy usage patterns reveal highly sensitive information, including when residents are home, asleep, at work, or away on vacation.
+Such information could be exploited by malicious actors, including burglars or other adversaries seeking to infer occupancy schedules or household routines.
+Therefore, any realistic system must balance auditability with strong privacy guarantees.

-quem são os atores maliciosos?
+//TODO: quem são os atores maliciosos?

-usar zero knowledge para dizer que isto é justo
+//usar zero knowledge para dizer que isto é justo

+== Zero-Knowledge as a Solution

+To reconcile fairness with privacy, the case study relies on zero-knowledge proofs (ZKPs).
+PETALL’s verifiable DBMS produces cryptographic proofs over immutable snapshots of the database.
+These proofs allow each participant to verify the correctness of the computed energy distribution without learning the individual production or consumption values of other households.

+For example, if a user contributed 10 kWh to the community, the system can produce a proof that they are entitled to receive at least 10 kWh at a later time, while not revealing how much energy any other user contributed or consumed.

-vamos fazer uma aplicação que permita um utilizador normal tirar partido disso
+//vamos fazer uma aplicação que permita um utilizador normal tirar partido disso

 = Application

-Aplicação , explicar interações (petall - comunidade) (utilizador - comunidade), modularidade das regras de pagamento (regra simplista que usa os dados que lá estão), explicar como é feita comunicação (falar das tecnologias)
+//Aplicação , explicar interações (petall - comunidade) (utilizador - comunidade), modularidade das regras de pagamento (regra simplista que usa os dados que lá estão), explicar como é feita comunicação (falar das tecnologias)

 == Components